aosabook/500lines/image-filters/image-filters.markdown

 spaces, decomposing an image into pixels and manipulating them, and unit testing something that wasn’t designed with testing in mind.
-But I hope it will also prompt you to make some progress on whatever idea you haven’t made time for lately, because even if your idea turns out to be as terrible as mine was, you may make something cool and learn something fascinating in the process.
+But I hope it will also prompt you to make some progress on whatever idea you haven’t made time for lately; even if your idea turns out to be as terrible as mine was, you may make something cool and learn something fascinating in the process.

 ## The App

-This chapter will show you how to create an image filter application that you can load your digital images into and manipulate them using filters that you create.
+This chapter will show you how to create an image filter application that you can use to manipulate your digital images using filters that you create.
-We'll use Processing, a programming language and development environment built in Java as a tool for artists to create with.
+We'll use Processing, a programming language and development environment built in Java.
-We’ll cover aspects of color, setting up the application in Processing, some of the features of Processing, how to create color filters (mimicking what was used in old-fashioned photography) and we'll create a special kind of filter that can only be done digitally: determining the dominant hue of an image and showing or hiding it, to create eerie partially colored images.
+We’ll cover setting up the application in Processing, some of the features of Processing, aspects of color representation, and how to create color filters (mimicking what was used in old-fashioned photography).
+We'll also create a special kind of filter that can only be done digitally: determining the dominant hue of an image and showing or hiding it, to create eerie partially colored images.

-We’ll also add a thorough test suite, and cover how to handle some of the limitations of Processing when it comes to testability.
+Finally, we’ll add a thorough test suite, and cover how to handle some of the limitations of Processing when it comes to testability.

 ## Background

 Today we can take a photo, manipulate it, and share it with all our friends in a matter of seconds.
-However, a long long time ago (in digital terms anyway), it was a process that took weeks.
+However, a long long time ago (in digital terms), it was a process that took weeks.

-We would take the picture, then when we had used a whole roll of film, we would take it in to be developed (often at the pharmacy).
-We'd pick up the developed picture some days later --- and then discover that there was something wrong with many of them.
+In the old days, we would take the picture, then when we had used a whole roll of film, we would take it in to be developed (often at the pharmacy).
+We'd pick up the developed pictures some days later --- and discover that there was something wrong with many of them.
 Hand not steady enough?
 Random person or thing that we didn’t notice at the time?
 Overexposed?
 Underexposed?
 Of course by then it was too late to remedy the problem.

-The next time we had friends over, we could show them our carefully curated album of that trip we took, or just tip the pictures out of a shoebox onto the coffee table.

 The process that turned the film into pictures was one that most people didn’t understand.
 Light was a problem, so you had to be careful with the film.
-There was a process, involving darkened rooms and chemicals, that they sometimes showed bits of in films or on TV.
+There was a process, involving darkened rooms and chemicals, that they sometimes showed in films or on TV.

-But that actually seems familiar.
-Today, even fewer people understand how we get from the point-and-click on our smartphone camera to an image on Instagram.
-But actually there are many similarities.
+But probably even fewer people understand how we get from the point-and-click on our smartphone camera to an image on Instagram.
+There are actually many similarities.

 ### Photographs, the Old Way